 Beginning in his first quartet at age 14, Heath is no stranger to southern gospel music.
 As a matter of fact, you’d have to go back earlier than that to find his beginning.
 “I started singing with my dad.
 We would do revivals and church services.
 He would play the guitar and I’d have to stand on the communion table in order to be tall enough for people to see me.”
 N-2-Jesus out of Booneville was the first group Heath sang tenor for.
 During that time, he was a regular student of the Stamps-Baxter School of Music.

 Fast forward to 2016-2017, Heath traveled full time with Allegiance Trio out of Nashville.
 “Allegiance provided a very unique experience for me.
 First of all, I’d always been a quartet man, so a trio was a learning experience.
 Secondly, their music was very progressive.
 We toured some with The Perrys, T. Graham Brown, and saw some fantastic places.”
 The group eventually disbanded and Heath spent the next couple of years filling in for different groups and working as guest vocals in studio.
 “I was actually considering returning to performing regularly and I heard Unity 4 was looking for a tenor vocalist to fill the spot vacated by Jacky Feazell.”
 Heath wasted no time calling and expressing his interest.
-“Jacky and my dad were in The Ministry Quartet out of Booneville when I was a child, I have always thought the world of Jack, and in turn Unity 4.”
+“Jacky and my dad were in The Ministry Quartet out of Booneville when I was a child, I have always thought the world of Jack, and in turn, Unity 4.”
 Heath auditioned in January for the first time at Magnolia Chapel Event Center in Humboldt, TN.
 “It just felt good,” says Heath.
-“I have always respected J.C. and Casey as people, and the group for their innovative harmonies and take on performing.
-Mark rounds it all out as a very stylist sounding bass.”
+“I have always respected J.C. and Casey as people, and the group for their innovative harmonies and take on performing."
 After a second audition concert in Booneville, Mississippi, Heath was offered the position and accepted.
-He will begin his tenure with Unity 4 Quartet immediately.
-Heath is married to Amanda and they have three children, Noah, Stetson, and Presley.
+He celebrated his first year with the quartet in February of 2021.
+Heath is married to Amanda, and they have three children, Noah, Stetson, and Presley.
 The family attends First Baptist Church of Booneville.

 Heath's official first date was May 5, 2020.